kunhwiko/Search_Engine/README.md

 ### Description
 This search engine is a news aggregator that takes multiple HTML links, parses words, and allows the user to input a word in where the program will attempt to return the most relevant HTML links associated with the word.

-For instance, when the user inputs "New York", HTML links with the keyword "New York" will be returned in most relevant order.
+For instance, when the user inputs "New York", links with the keyword "New York" will be shown in most relevant order.

+As a side, the engine will generate a file with all the terms that have been parsed.

 The search engine will allow the user to input the following :